 But he wouldn’t give up.
 In fact, he got testy and shot back, “I play a lot of golf and I should know…it’s the Koreans!”
 I didn’t tell him how much I played; in fact, that’s when I stopped engaging with him.
 But he got me to thinking about how prejudice works.
 He was so committed to his opinion that Koreans are the problem with slow play, that in the face of us watching 8 white guys hold up the course, he couldn’t stop blaming Koreans.

-So here’s my take on ethnicity and pace of play: Yes, it’s the Koreans, but it’s also white men, white women, black men, black women, Japanese men, Japanese women, and if they played golf, MARTIANS!!
+So here’s my take on ethnicity and slow pace of play: Yes, it’s Koreans, but it’s also white men, white women, black men, black women, Japanese men, Japanese women, and if they played golf, MARTIANS!!
 Every nationality, skin color and gender is fully represented when it comes to slow play.
-It can’t possibly be just one ethnic group… it’s too darn slow!
+Apparently, slow play is an Equal Opportunity Employer.